 All residual time series have been checked and very few obvious outliers were removed.
 The average of the remaining values (between two and five, often four) provides robust estimates of the lithospheric field contribution at the repeat station location.
-Three of the 40 stations show strongly

-- 120 diverging residuals with very few observations and they have been omitted from this study.
+Three of the 40 stations show strongly diverging residuals with very few observations and they have been omitted from this study.
 Individual results with their standard deviations are listed in supplementary Tables S1 and S2.
 The average standard deviations lie between 2.9 nT in Z and 10.2 nT in X when only the core field is removed.
-These values clearly become smaller in all components if the magnetospheric field contribution is additionally considered (see Table 1). - 125 Figure 1 shows the scatter reduction how the scatter reduces for the individual stations by considering the magnetospheric field contribution.
-The reduction is strongest in the X component, while for the other components in some cases the effect is smaller and in a few cases the scatter even increases.
-This is most likely due to uncertainties in the repeat station results, but might also reflect an insufficient a) Core field only subtracted; b) Core and large-scale magnetospheric field subtracted.
+These values clearly become smaller in all components if the magnetospheric field contribution is additionally considered (see Table 1).

+Figure 1 shows how the scatter reduces for the individual stations by considering the magnetospheric field contribution.
+The reduction is strongest in the X component, while for the other components, in some cases the effect is smaller and in a few cases the scatter even increases.
+This is most likely due to uncertainties in the repeat station results, but might also reflect an insufficient description of the external field by the model at certain times and locations.
+Lithospheric anomaly values for the three geomagnetic observatories Hermanus (HER), Hartebeesthoek (HBK), and Tsumeb (TSU) are obtained from their annual mean values from 2001.5 to 2009.5.
+The scatter of their residuals around the estimated lithospheric anomaly values are shown in Fig. 2a.
+This figure clearly points out the systematic nature of the magnetospheric signal and the improvement leading to more constant estimated anomaly values when considering this effect.
+Moreover, as a weak magnetospheric influence is present even at magnetically quiet times we find offsets in the av-